 There are many problems with the reliability of these tests, such as the fact that they can only tell what your BAC is at the time of the test, not at the time of driving, as alcohol often takes hours to fully absorb into the blood stream.
 Knowing this, the officer will sometimes purposefully wait before administering the test in order to allow the alcohol level to rise above .08% BAC.

 It may also be possible to prove that errors in the breathalyzer machine would have prejudiced the test results against you.
 Similarly, improper handling and storage of the blood samples could lead to fermentation or contamination of the sample.
 These are only a few examples of the many possible defenses to chemical tests which we can use to fight for you.

 Our DUI defense lawyer can subpoena the maintenance and calibration records for the machines and instruments to discover any evidence that would demonstrate the unreliability of the test results.
-Call or complete our online form and to obtain a free consultation to discuss your DUI and BAC testing with our experienced attorney.
 By contacting our office today, you will learn what we can do for you to fight the blood alcohol testing.